Distracted Driving Report – The States With the Least and Most Distracted Driving

 States with the most distracted driving

-The second worst state is Hawaii, followed by Louisiana, Kansas, Kentucky, New Jersey, Illinois, Washington, and Montana.
+The second worst state is Kansas, followed by New Jersey, Louisiana, Kentucky, Hawaii, Idaho, Texas, Washington and Wyoming.

 States with the least distracted driving

-Both Alaska and Vermont had zero deaths in fatal crashes due to distracted driving.
-These perfect performers were followed by Nevada, Connecticut, Utah, West Virginia, California, South Dakota, Georgia, and Arkansas.
+Both Rhode Island and Connecticut had zero deaths in fatal crashes due to distracted driving.
+These perfect performers were followed by Mississippi, Alaska, Nevada, North Carolina, California, Minnesota, South Carolina, and Iowa.

 The large difference in distracted driving crashes could, in part, be attributed to different state guidelines on reporting distracted driving accidents.
 It can also be a result of extensive work by local governments on tackling distracted driving through anti-text laws, awareness campaigns, and more.